Geoffrey Wolff: Biography

-Geoffrey Wolff was born in Hollywood, California, as the first son to "Duke" Arthur Samuels and Rosemary Wolff.
+Geoffrey Wolff was born in Hollywood, California, as the first son to Rosemary and "Duke" Arthur Samuels Wolff.
 He is the older brother of the novelist and memoirist Tobias Wolff.
 Their parents separated when Geoffrey was twelve, his brother living with their mother, and Geoffrey with their father; their parents eventually divorced.
 He has described the adventure of his upbringing with his father on the East Coast in an acclaimed memoir, The Duke of Deception (1979), which was runner-up for the Pulitzer Prize (Tobias has treated with similar candor his own years with their mother in a memoir, This Boy's Life, published in 1989.).

 Geoffrey Wolff was educated at the Choate School, graduating in 1955; at Princeton University, graduating summa cum laude in 1960; and at Churchill College, Cambridge.
 He has taught at Robert College (now Boğaziçi University) in Istanbul, Turkey; at Princeton, and at the University of California, Irvine.
 There he was professor of English and comparative literature and, from 1995 to 2006, director of the influential Graduate Fiction Program.
 He has also been a book editor at the Washington Post and at Newsweek.

 Wolff is the author of six novels; biographies of Harry Crosby, John O'Hara, and Joshua Slocum; a volume of essays, and other works of non-fiction in several genres.
 He has edited a selection of Edward Hoagland's writings.
 He lives in Bath, Maine, with his wife Priscilla.